monkybrain/transunify/README.md

 <a name="uses"></a>
 ## Uses
-I'm generally more of a **how** than a **why** type of guy but I can still think of some situations where this tool might come in handy.
+I'm generally more of a 'how' than a 'why' type of guy but I can still think of some situations where this tool might come in handy.
 They range from the practical to the down right silly.

 ### Native language coding
 Code in your native tongue: arabic, chinese etc.